donavenom/visualizations/README.md

 ![2-Stacked histogram](https://user-images.githubusercontent.com/44620594/118350638-867dc300-b51d-11eb-8f9a-9c74cefee391.png)

 *Principle 1 - Maximizing the data-ink ratio*
 Unnecessary borders and lines were removed.
 The horizontal lines were added to help viewers identify where sections of each distribution falls along the y-axis.
+I also scaled confirmed COVID-19 cases to millions in order to save "ink".

 *Principle 2 - Mobilize every graphical element to show the data*
-I increased the plot margins to allow for the distributions to take up more space, and I moved the legend into the chart area.
+I feel like this chart conforms to this principle fairly well, as the shape of each distribution is visible despite the presence of overlap.
+I understand that this principle might be improved if I used multiplots to display each distribution.
+However, I feel comparison between distributions is much easier by stacking them, given the similarity of each distribution.

 *Principle 3 - Maximize data density and the size of the data matrix*
-I am not sure what I could have done here for this type of graph.
+I feel like this plot conforms to maximizing data density as I am displaying three sources of information (months, number of confirmed COVID-19 cases, and types of COVID-19 cases).
+As for maximizing the size of the data matrix, I increased the plot margins to allow for the distributions to take up more space.
+Also, I moved the legend into the chart area to allow more space for the data matrix.

 *Principle 4 - Escape flatland*
 I used color to display multivariate data (months and type of confirmed COVID-19 case).